zeroc-ice/ice-demos/cpp11/IceStorm/replicated/README.md

-This demo demonstrates how to configure and deploy HA IceStorm using IceGrid.
+This demo demonstrates how to configure and deploy [Highly Available IceStorm][1] using IceGrid.

 To run the demo, start the IceGrid service: